kairosreader/kairos/README.md

 ---

-Kairos is released under the MIT License.
-Feel free to use, modify, and distribute as needed.
+Kairos is released under the GNU Affero General Public License v3.0 (AGPL-3.0).
+This means you must preserve the copyleft and open source nature of the project.
+Any modifications or derivative works must also be licensed under AGPL-3.0, and if you run a modified version of Kairos on a server, you must make the source code available to users.

 ---